corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/minor-version-node-upgrade.md

 - node
 - upgrade
 - notes
-title: Upgrading a node to a minor version of Corda: Enterprise Edition  4.9
+title: Upgrading a node to a minor version of Corda Enterprise 4.9
 weight: 11
 ---

-# Upgrading a node to a minor version of Corda: Enterprise Edition  4.9
+# Upgrading a node to a minor version of Corda Enterprise 4.9

-Follow these steps to upgrade a node from Corda: Enterprise Edition  4.9 to Corda: Enterprise Edition  4.9.x.
+Follow these steps to upgrade a node from Corda Enterprise 4.9 to Corda Enterprise 4.9.x.

 Most of Corda's public, non-experimental APIs are backwards compatible.
 See the [full list of stable APIs](../../../../../en/platform/corda/4.9/open-source/api-stability-guarantees.md).
 If you are working with a stable API, you don't need to update your CorDapps.
 To upgrade: